CleverCloud/documentation/static/reference/clever-tools/getting_started.md

 #### CentOS/Fedora (.rpm)

 {{< callout type="warning" >}}
-<p>We recently moved from Bintray to a self-hosted Nexus repository available at <a href="https://nexus.clever-cloud.com">https://nexus.clever-cloud.com</a>.</p>
+We recently moved from Bintray to a self-hosted Nexus repository available at <https://nexus.clever-cloud.com>.
-<p>If you were using Bintray to install our <code>.rpm</code> packages, you will need to remove the old <code>/etc/yum.repos.d/bintray-clevercloud-rpm.repo</code> before going further.</p>
+If you were using Bintray to install our `.rpm` packages, you will need to remove the old `/etc/yum.repos.d/bintray-clevercloud-rpm.repo` before going further.
 {{< /callout >}}

 If you are using a GNU/Linux distribution that uses `.rpm` packages like CentOS or Fedora, you can run: